redirwin/Bomb-Yard/README.md

 # Bomb Yard

-A browser-based Minesweeper-like game that is geared specifically toward mobile devices, although it can also be played on larger screens.
+A browser-based Minesweeper-like game for playing specifically on mobile devices.

-This app is currently in development, and this readme will be updated when an MVP has been reached.
+This app is currently in development, and this readme will be updated as commits are made.

-Application is live [at this url](https://mobile-mines.netlify.app), and updates as app is being developed.
+Application is live [at this url](https://bomb-yard.netlify.app/)), and updates as app is being developed.

 ## To Do